gtauzin/kedro-dagster/docs/pages/example.md

 # Example

-This section introduces an advanced Kedro project with Dagster, inspired by the [Kedro-Dagster Example Repository](https://github.com/gtauzin/kedro-dagster-example).
+This section introduces an advanced Kedro project with Dagster hosted on the [Kedro-Dagster Example Repository](https://github.com/gtauzin/kedro-dagster-example).

 !!! danger
     This documentation section is a work in progress.
 Please check back later for a more complete guide!